LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 </input>
 ```

 Then `ctrl.filteredStories` (in the first code example) becomes the starting point / value passed in for pagination.
+Whew.